minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 - ElasticCache is to get managed Redis or Memcached
 - Caches are in-memory databases with really high performance, low latency
-- Helps reduce load off of
+- Helps reduce load off of databases for read intensive workloads
+-